 by Maggie Turansky of The World Was Here First

-Sighnaghi is really the ideal place to visit for food and wine lovers and there are some truly fantastic local eateries worth trying.
+Sighnaghi is the ideal place to visit for food and wine lovers, and some genuinely fantastic local eateries are worth trying.
 Some top recommendations include The Terrace Restaurant, which has incredible views overlooking the town, Okro’s Wines, where you can have a fantastic Georgian meal and a wine degustation all in one go, and Pancho Villa, a surprisingly good Mexican-style restaurant located in the center of town.

 by Alex Reynolds of Lost with Purpose

 Telavi is a small town about 100 km east of Tbilisi.
 The town itself is nothing fancy, but if you’re interested in Georgian wine, Telavi is a must-visit.
 Aside from its multiple top-class wineries, several interesting monasteries are scattered about the greater Telavi region, making Telavi a great cultural AND wine-filled day trip from Tbilisi.

 Telavi can be reached by marshrutka from the Ortachala bus station in Tbilisi.
 A ticket to Telavi from Tbilisi should cost 10-15 GEL per person, and the drive takes about two hours.
 Since the most exciting things are not inside Telavi’s town, you should try to leave early to make the best of your day or count on hiring a driver.